Last Updated on March 22, 2021 by Shaun Snapp

 The big data boom has been a boon for management consulting firms like Deloitte, McKinsey, Accenture, PwC, KPMG, and Booz Allen Hamilton, all of which have devoted large sums to attracting and retaining top data science talent over the past decade.” – Datanami

-This article is very similar to most of the articles we found on this topic in that it simply takes industry’s word for it that there is a data scientist shortage.
-This is based upon the demand of data scientists, but it leaves out how much of this demand is simply due to the hype cycle.
-For example, as we covered in the article How Many AI Projects Will Fail Due to a Lack of Data?, IBM has been exaggerating the capabilities of AI projects.
+This article is very similar to most of the articles we found on this topic in that data scientists demand a data scientist shortage.
+This is based upon data scientists’ demand, but it leaves out how much of this demand is simply due to the hype cycle.
+For example, as we covered in the article How Many AI Projects Will Fail Due to a Lack of Data, IBM has been exaggerating AI projects’ capabilities.
 Nearly all of the major vendors have.
-As we covered in the article, The Next Big Thing in AI is to Fake AI’s Benefits.
+As we covered in the article, The Next Big Thing in AI is Fake AI’s Benefits.
 This is the next phase of AI.

 Various publications like to mention how data is growing.
 Data has been increasing since computers were invented.

-However, an oversight by publications that publish coverage like this is the presumption of Big Data, and by extension AI/ML that this data is useful for making predictions.
-As we will cover, there is an excellent workload placed on data scientists, that they are, in many cases, not able to meet.
+However, an oversight by publications that publish coverage like this is the presumption of Big Data, and by extension AI/ML, this data is useful for making predictions.
+As we will cover, there is an excellent workload placed on data scientists that they are, in many cases, not able to meet.

 The Job of a Data Scientist